pixrl/ansible-alpine/README.md

-# Ansible alpine linux playbooks
+# Ansible playbooks for Alpine Linux
-Simple playbooks for educational and maintenance purposes.
-Designed for Alpine Linux.